 If you file a lawsuit, your case will take even longer.
 There is much that needs to happen in court before you have your hearing in front of a jury.
 First, the defendant almost always files a motion to dismiss your case.
 It takes time for the court to hear and rule on that motion.
 Second, your case will likely involve a lengthy discovery process.
 This is when the parties to a lawsuit will request information from each other.
 This usually involves even more disputes between the two sides and is a time-consuming process.
 Depositions are also a part of the discovery process.

-The court will usually set the schedule in each case early in the process.
+The court will usually set the schedule for each case early in the process.
 Judges schedule things very far into the future.
 As a result, do not be surprised if it takes you time to receive compensation for your truck accident case.
-Nonetheless, even if time passes, that does not diminish your legal right to compensation.
+Nonetheless, even if time passes, that does not diminish your legal right to compensation as long as you meet all applicable deadlines.

 When you have your initial consultation with the attorney, make sure that you give them a copy of all relevant documentation, including police reports and accident records.
 This will give your lawyer the ability to get started immediately on the case.
 When insurance companies are calling, time is of the essence.